maxdexh/scratchbar/README.md

 (TODO: Link to library docs)

+Through some rather dodgy usage of the panel margin parameters, Scratchbar is also able to display tooltips and context menus.

 To make this as hackable as possible, this project is structured in an unorthodox way, consisting of two components:

 1. **The Host:** The main program, which manages Kitty terminal instances, including event piping, monitor detection and the panels' lifecycles.
 2. **The Controller:**
-   A user-defined program that is responsible for *what* the bar displays, including any logic to listen to system events in order to acquire the necessary information.
+   A user-defined program that is responsible for *what* the bar displays, including the logic to acquire that information.
    The Controller runs as a subprocess of the Host and communicates through the `scratchbar` Rust library.

 ## Dependencies